Pat Casey (baseball)

-Patrick Michael Casey (born March 17, 1959) is an American college baseball coach who was the head coach for the Oregon State Beavers baseball team.
+Patrick Michael Casey (born March 17, 1959) is an American college baseball coach who was the head coach for the Oregon State Beavers baseball team from 1995 to 2018.
 He is best known for winning the 2006 College World Series for the Beavers' first-ever baseball National Championship.
 The following year, he led the Beavers to a repeat championship in the 2007 College World Series, the first unranked team in history to accomplish this feat.
-He retired from Oregon State after winning his third championship in the 2018 College World Series.
+He retired from Oregon State after winning his third national championship in the 2018 College World Series.

 Playing career

 A three-sport athlete at Newberg High School, Casey attended the University of Portland where he played baseball as well as basketball.
 In baseball, he was named to the All-Pac-10 Conference Northern Division first team in 1979 and 1980, and was drafted in the 10th round by the San Diego Padres in the 1980 Major League Baseball draft.
 He played seven seasons in the minor leagues, first with the Padres organization from 1980 to 1984, then with the Seattle Mariners organization from 1985 to 1986 and finally the Minnesota Twins triple-A affiliate Portland Beavers in 1987.